WordPress Installation on Debian 12 with the LAMP Stack and PHP 8

 javiercruces@IWEB:~$ cd /var/www/

-Change the user and group:
+Change the owner and group:

 javiercruces@IWEB:/var/www$ sudo chown -R www-data:www-data wordpress/